maurepass/metsoft_django/README.md

-Application is deployed on the server in my current work.
+Application is deployed on the server and in constant use in my current job.

+Application contains three independent modules:
+1.	offers: preparing technical requirement for clients requests, generate reports showing amount of prepared offers and processed casting by every employee, generate report showing amount of castings from specified material group
+2.	patterns: managing patterns in the warehouse, generate report showing how long patterns for specified client where not used.
+3.	prod_reports: generate many different reports from production process based on data from another server

-Main functions:
+Used functions:
-- CRUD (offers, details, materials, patterns)
+- CRUD class-based views
-- User Authentication and Authorization
+- user authentication and authorization
+- multiple databases
+- template custom filters
+- serialization
-- tests (for offers app)
+- tests (unittest, mocking)
-- router to external database (for generating reports based on data from external production server)
-- templatetags (in tech_dep app)
-- generating some statistics

 Used tools:
 - Django 2.2